 Acreage in Production: 10 and growing

 Markets: Farmer’s Markets, Grocery

-He built a bakery, with the mill as the centerpiece, to create a diversity of breads that he direct markets to consumers.
+He soon built his bakery, with the mill as the centerpiece, and now produces a multitude of loaves that he direct markets to consumers.

-Brian’s goal was to harvest 350 bushels of wheat from the 7 acres of land that he planned to cultivate.
-He has since managed to harvest 400 bushels of wheat in a year and has expanded his acreage to 10, with plans to continue expanding.
-Rollins has not had any major complications with growing wheat in North Carolina and has been able to steadily increase his yield since the grant was awarded to him in 2013.
+Brian’s original goal was to harvest 350 bushels of wheat from the seven acres of land that he planned to cultivate.
+He has since managed to harvest 400 bushels of wheat in a year and has expanded his acreage to ten, with plans to continue expanding.
+Brian has not had any major complications with growing wheat and has been able to steadily increase his yield since being awarded the grant in early 2013.

-The goal for the Rollins’ is to make their farm more sustainable by growing the raw material, processing it, and selling it.
-They believe that the business could become a family owned and operated endeavor.
-They are also working towards sustainability through stewardship of the land by putting 35 acres of the farm into a conservation easement to “…preserve the open farm land for future generations”.
+The Rollin’s family’s goal is to make their farm more sustainable by integrating production, processing, and sales into their business model.
+Brian says that the family is also working towards sustainability through their stewardship of the land; they hope to place 35 acres of the farm into a conservation easement to “preserve the open farm land for future generations.”

-Brian believes that the project could be similarly duplicated by other farmers but with their own signature bread products.
-His major challenges are finding a reliable source for organic fertilizer that would be able to adequately fertilize several acres of grain.
-He also has limited machinery for harvesting and processing his grain.
-A seed cleaner is the next piece of equipment that is essential for expanding and still ensuring a high quality product.
+Brian believes that their project could be duplicated by other farmers who want to produce their own unique baked goods and breads.
+He cites one of his only major challenges as finding a reliable source for organic fertilizer, one that would be able to adequately fertilize several acres of grain.
+He also has limited machinery for harvesting and processing grain.
+For his business to continue to grow, a seed cleaner is the next piece of equipment that will be essential for expanding and ensuring a high-quality product.